Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 The four actors dominating 2026

-The consumer landscape has consolidated into four main families.
-Each has distinct characteristics and a clear market position.
+The consumer landscape has consolidated into four main families, each with distinct characteristics and a clear market position.

 Apple Neural Engine

 Apple leads on ecosystem coherence.
-The M4 and M5 Neural Engine reaches 38 to 45 TOPS depending on variant, with unified memory shared with CPU and GPU, and a tool chain (Core ML, MLX, Metal) letting developers move loads between accelerators without rewriting code.
+The M4 and M5 Neural Engine reaches 38–45 TOPS depending on variant, with unified memory shared with CPU and GPU, and a tool chain (Core ML, MLX, Metal) letting developers move loads between accelerators without rewriting code.
 Phi-3, Llama 3.2, Mistral Small, and Gemma 2 run comfortably on consumer Macs with sub-100ms-per-token latency.

 Qualcomm Hexagon NPU